wolfgang2612/bettermort/README.md

   - > :warning: It is vital to create resources starting with the name 'bettermort' - the policies are granular to the extent of checking arnlike starting with 'bettermort'.

-  - Replace account_id with actual account ID.
+  - Replace account_id with AWS account ID.

 - Create access key for this user and store it in the `~/.aws/credentials` file under the appropriate profile name.